RGV Got Bugs Pest Control LLC

 Their licensed service areas include pest control, and termite treatment.

-Customers have rated RGV Got Bugs Pest Control LLC 4.4 out of 5 stars on Google, with 24 reviews reflecting their service track record in Brownsville.
+Customers have rated RGV Got Bugs Pest Control LLC 4.4 out of 5 stars, with 20+ reviews reflecting their service track record in Brownsville.

 Licensed for 2 service categories under TPCL #866257